 Whether you believe in a God, being alone in the Universe brings into focus the fear of our existential dread (1).
 It’s the realization of our eventual demise.
 It’s a philosophical position leading to the meaningless or absurdity of life.
 (2).

 If you lean toward the more scientific position that because of the sheer number of planets in the Universe that could support life, we are probably not alone.
 There is a great deal of scientific evidence supporting the premise that we are not alone in the Universe.
 There is more proof to support alien visitation probability than the existence of a supreme being.
 The chance that some other life forms exist in the multiverse is greater than the likelihood we are alone.

 The discussion of probabilities brings us back to the original dilemma, are there only two possible answers.
 For this reason, contemplating this dilemma is a profound source of inner work.

 The Third Possibility?

 Is there a third possibility?
 Can we decide not to choose either way but hold both options as potential realities?
-This position leaves us open to the realities of each of these two possibilities without committing to either.
+This position leaves us open to the potentials of these possibilities without committing to either.
 Does this third position enable us to contemplate the two prospects with less fear and dread?

 This discussion is food for thought and contemplation.
 This question is a good exercise for studying your personality through the Enneagram Personality Profile.
 If you use this tool, you’ll find that many of the fears we face are social programming, and some are products of the mechanism of our personality.